 There are different standards and requirements for different products, and there are different standards for geographical areas like the United States, Canada Europe, and Japan.

-Find more details about requirements in a related article titled EMI Product Testing Australia/NZ on this blog [link]
+Find more details about requirements in a related article titled “Understanding RCM Testing for Electronic Products & Equipment“.

 The Basics of EMC

-Electromagnetic compatibility (EMC) and compliance has to do with electromagnetic energy and how it may cause electromagnetic interference (EMI) or physical damage in the environment in which it operates.
-A common interpretation states that “an electronic or electrical produce shall work as intended in its environment”, a fairly meaningless statement that makes no reference to standards compliance.
+Electromagnetic compatibility (EMC) and compliance have to do with electromagnetic energy and how it may cause electromagnetic interference (EMI) or physical damage in the environment in which it operates.
+A common interpretation states that “an electronic or electrical product shall work as intended in its environment”, a fairly meaningless statement that makes no reference to standards compliance.

 Radio and electronic transmissions are troublesome because of the inherent risk of interference with other electronic circuits.

 Australian EMC regulations dictate that electrical and electronic equipment must be tested, certified, registered, and labelled as compliant to applicable standards.
 These standards vary between different categories of equipment.

 A supplier should complete the following regulatory requirements before marketing or selling a product on the Australian market.